flype44/AmigaOS/cdt-prefs/README.md

 The `JSON` __schema__ supports all the `C-DataType` preferences, as described in the Datatype documentation (see `cdt_39.15\cdt\doc\c_dtc.doc`).

-Then there is a `Python` script (see `cdt-prefs-make-all.py`) to generate all the preference files, one per color-scheme.
+Then there is an __own-made__ `Python` script (see `cdt-prefs-make-all.py`) to generate all the preference files, one per color-scheme.

-The preferences files are already generated and provided in this repository but you can add more to the collection, and/or modify the `user-keywords`, `user-types`, and the `user-storage` tokens.
+The preferences files are already generated and provided in this repository but you can add more to the collection, and/or modify the `user-keywords`, the `user-types`, and the `user-storage` tokens.

 The `Python` script as been used and tested under `WSL/Ubuntu`, but can be used on any correctely installed `Python3` setup.

 Not mandatory but if you need to regenerate the preferences files, __execute the script__ like this :

+### Generate files

 ```bash
 python3 ./cdt-prefs-make-all.py
 ```

+### The output should be :

 ```bash
 Loading catalog cdt-prefs.json...